Healthy Homes Assessment Jervoistown

 Insulation Jervoistown

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values of your area.

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation quality.

 Jervoistown Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage quality.
+See the full details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection